Windows File and Folder Permissions Guarantee Your File and Folder Security [All You Need to Know] - Qiling

 3. How do I remove folder security permissions?

-To remove the folder permissions for a user, you need to access the same settings as done in the provided method in Part 3 above.
-As you open the permissions for a specific user, you need to change their settings to "Allow" for different attributes to remove their permissions.
+To remove folder permissions for a user, access the settings as done in the previous method, and change their permissions to "Allow" for the desired attributes to effectively remove their permissions.

 Related Articles